tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/data.md

 - Objects that can be found in places in the city
 - Artworks to discover in the exhibition
 - Places to visit
+- Text content that you use elsewhere in the app

 ![Example elements sheet](/images/elements_sheet.png "Example elements sheet")

 ### Structure of the data

 Data in interkit is organised into `sheets`, representing the different types of elements you want to use in your app, for example Artworks.
+You might have to create multiple sheets for a project to set up different kind of elements

 Each `sheet` is structured into `columns` and `rows`.